 Not long ago a number of well-known billionaires joined the bandwagon of technologies and remedies to extend life.
-Silicon Valley unleashed a real "death hunt", to eradicate it from the vocabulary.
+Silicon Valley triggered a real "death hunt", to eradicate it from the vocabulary.
 Players like Jeff Bezos (Amazon) and Larry Page (Google) have invested billions in companies that work to extend lives (respectively Altos Labs e Calico).

 To extend the life of all.
 Or just those who fund the research?